-The Vivity intraocular lens is the latest generation of lenses that is used to replace the cataract during cataract surgery.
-It is classified as an “Extended Range of Vision” lens, meaning that patients with this intraocular lens will be able to see far and near without glasses.
+The Clareon Vivity intraocular lens is an intraocular lens used to replace the cataract during cataract surgery.
+It is classified as an “Extended Range of Vision” lens, meaning that patients with this intraocular lens will be able to see a range of vision without glasses.

 With a standard monofocal intraocular lens, patients are typically able to see clearly far away without glasses.
 The inability to also see intermediate distances or close objects clearly without bifocals or reading glasses is known as presbyopia.